varun-shivakumar/Case_flow/new_caseflow-main/README.md

 A robust microservices architecture for case management systems, built with Spring Boot and React.
 This project provides a scalable, resilient platform for handling legal cases, appeals, hearings, workflows, compliance, notifications, and reporting.

+Note: This is a professional company project developed in an enterprise environment.
+Due to confidentiality and organizational policies, the source code and live demo cannot be shared publicly.
+This portfolio entry is intended to showcase my experience working on large-scale microservices-based applications and enterprise software development.

 ## 📋 Table of Contents

 - [Features](#features)